Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: The number of jets

-The tangent cylinder divides the planetary atmosphere into two distinct regions.
-On Jupiter and Saturn, while multiple jets can form inside the tangent cylinder, the region outside the tangent cylinder only has one single jet.
-We believe this occurs because the atmosphere outside the tangent cylinder is not in direct contact with the Ohmic dissipation layer, and therefore cannot be damped as effectively as elsewhere.
-Without damping, jet energy there can accumulate, accompanied by a growth in jet width, until one single jet fills the entire region.
+The TC divides the planetary atmosphere into two distinct regions.
+On Jupiter and Saturn, while multiple jets can form inside the TC, the region outside the TC only has one single jet.
+We believe this occurs because the atmosphere outside the TC is not in direct contact with the Ohmic dissipation layer, and therefore cannot be damped as effectively as elsewhere.
+Without damping, jet energy accumulates, leading to an increase in jet velocity, along with an expansion of jet width following the Rhines scale \citep{rhines1975waves}.
+Once the jet spans the entire region outside the TC, it comes into contact with the Ohmic dissipation layer, which subsequently limits further growth.

-The jet width inside the tangent cylinder follows the Rhines scale $L_{Rh}$ \cite{rhines1975waves}.
+The jet width inside the TC follows the Rhines scale, $L_{Rh}$ \citep{rhines1975waves}.
 In an unstratified atmosphere, the Rhines scale is given by $L_{Rh} \sim (U/\beta)^{1/2}$.
-When stratification is present, it modifies the Rhines scale to $L_{Rh} \sim (\beta/U - L_d^{-2})^{-1/2}$, where $L_d$ is the deformation radius \cite{theiss2006generalized}.
-This modified Rhines scale captures the jet width in our numerical simulations fairly well (Fig.~\ref{fig:Rhines}a).
-The number of jets, in turn, scales with the ratio of the domain scale to the Rhines scale (Fig.~\ref{fig:Rhines}b), consistent with findings from previous studies \cite{sukoriansky2007arrest,dunkerton2008barotropic,lemasquerier2023zonal}.
+When stratification is present, it modifies the Rhines scale to $L_{Rh} \sim (\beta/U - L_d^{-2})^{-1/2}$, where $L_d$ is the deformation radius \citep{theiss2006generalized,slavin2012multiple,di2013simulating}.
+The modified Rhines scale captures the jet width in our numerical simulations fairly well (Fig.~\ref{fig:Rhines}a).
+The number of jets, in turn, scales with the ratio of the domain scale to the Rhines scale (Fig.~\ref{fig:Rhines}b), consistent with findings from previous studies \citep[e.g.,][]{read2004jupiter,sukoriansky2007arrest,dunkerton2008barotropic,read2015experimental,lonner2022planetary,lemasquerier2023zonal}.
 In high-energy experiments (denoted by the reddish color in Fig.~\ref{fig:Rhines}b), the jet number scaling breaks down as the jet width becomes sufficiently large to feel the constraints of the domain.
 In shallow scenario simulations, one prograde jet must form together with the equatorial retrograde jet by virtue of momentum conservation, resulting in a total of two jets.
-In the deep scenario, the tangent cylinder further divides the domain into two regions, leading to the formation of three jets, excluding the equatorial one (Fig.~\ref{fig:Rhines}b).
+In the deep scenario, the TC further divides the domain into two regions, leading to the formation of three jets, excluding the equatorial one (Fig.~\ref{fig:Rhines}b).